 - Atypical uterine bleeding

 If you find any of the above common signs and symptoms of PCOS, please do consult your doctor.
-They will help you in understanding the condition in more details and will provide you the best PCOS treatment.
+They will help you in understanding the condition in more detail and will provide you the best PCOS treatment.
 Though there are many options available to treat PCOS, one of the most reliable and natural way of overcoming PCOS is through lifestyle changes by properly understanding your body.
 For this, you can opt for a DNA based test wherein the genes associated with various metabolic conditions in PCOS are assessed thoroughly.
-Moreover, once you get your genetic report the nutrigenomics counsellors share you a comprehensive diet and exercise based recommendations.
+Moreover, once you get your genetic report the nutrigenomics counselors share you a comprehensive diet and exercise based recommendations.
 Following these recommendations can have a drastic and significant impact on your condition, making you live your life normally without any worries.